russhughes/ili9342c_mpy/README.md

 - `ILI9342C.write(bitap_font, s, x, y[, fg, bg])`

-  Write text to the display using the specified proportional bitmap font with the coordinates as the upper-left corner of the text.
+  Write text to the display using the specified proportional or Monospace bitmap font module with the coordinates as the upper-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
-See the README.md in the fonts directory for example fonts.
+See the `README.md` in the `truetype/fonts` directory for example fonts.
 Returns the width of the string as printed in pixels.

+  The `font2bitmap` utility creates compatible 1 bit per pixel bitmap modules from Proportional or Monospaced True Type fonts.
+The character size, foreground, background colors and the characters to include in the bitmap module may be specified as parameters.
+Use the -h option for details.
+If you specify a buffer_size during the display initialization it must be large enough to hold the widest character (HEIGHT * MAX_WIDTH * 2).

+- `ILI9342C.write_len(bitap_font, s)`

+  Returns the width of the string in pixels if printed in the specified font.

 - `ILI9342C.draw(vector_font, s, x, y[, fg, bg])`